 3. Chemical reaction at the surface.

 4. Desorption of the products from the surface.

 5. Diffusion of the products from the surface of the adsorbent.

 Step 1 & 5 are generally very fast and step 2 & 4 are generally faster than 3.
 Thus step 3 is the rate determining step in the surface reaction, i.e., chemisorption of the reactants on the surface of the solid adsorbent.

 Two feature of this type of surface reaction:

 1. Chemisorption plays a very important role in such type of adsorption.

 2. The reaction rate per unit surface area is proportional to the fraction of total surface covered with adsorbed gas molecule.

-Lindlar’s catalyst is Palladium metal partially poisoned with Lead (Pb) to make it chemoselective to certain compounds.
+In Short: Lindlar’s catalyst is Palladium metal partially poisoned with Lead (Pb) to make it chemoselective to certain compounds.
+In Details: